therealsphinx/support.balsamiq.com/content/sales/resellers.md

 Other than [Atlassian Marketplace](/sales/marketplace/), we have no contracted agreements with software resellers, however we understand it is often easier for companies to purchase from a reseller with whom they already have an agreement.

 Though we do not have approved resellers, we do allow resellers to purchase our license products on behalf of their customers.
-Due to payment and management restrictions, we do not recommend that resellers purchase our subscription products Mockups 3 for Google Drive and myBalsamiq.
+Due to payment and management restrictions, we do not recommend that resellers purchase our subscription products Balsamiq for Google Drive and myBalsamiq.

 If you are looking to purchase Mockups 3 for Desktop, Mockups for Confluence Server, or Mockups for JIRA Server and would prefer to purchase via your reseller, simply send them a link to this page to help them complete the purchase.